 Ubatuba granite is a relatively low-cost variety commonly used for countertops and tiles.
 It's quarried in Brazil.

 Origins of Ubatuba

 Ubatuba granite is quarried in the area surrounding the city of Ubatuba, Brazil.
-Situated about halfway between Rio and São Paulo, the area is otherwise known primarily for its beautiful coastline and beaches, which draw tourists from around the world.
+Situated about halfway between Rio de Janeiro and São Paulo, the area is otherwise known primarily for its beautiful coastline and beaches, which draw tourists from around the world.

 In the narrower context of the homebuilding industry, Ubatuba is synonymous with its stone production.
 The quarries responsible for Ubatuba granite are extremely large, shipping the stone in tremendous blocks around the world for tile and countertop use.
 Like other granites, Ubatuba is an igneous rock, composed mostly of quartz and mica with some charnockite.

 Ubatuba granite, like any natural stone, can have huge amounts of variation in color.
 Ubatuba has been described by fabricators as being black, green and even brown.
 It's primarily dark green granite made up of flecks of lighter green, black, gold, brown, white or turquoise blue.
 The charnockite, when present, provides flecks of garnet red.

 Ubatuba's color can vary from slab to slab and even within one slab.
 The stone may appear lighter, darker and with more or less of various colors in its makeup, depending on which section of the quarry it was taken from.
 If you're embarking on a large project, it's important to ensure that your slabs were all taken from the same quarry face so they'll match each other properly.